claraj/lmn/README.md

 ## Live Music Notes, Opinions, Photographs

+### Set Up
+Before getting started you will need to get the API key from [TicketMaster](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/).
+Once you have obtain your API Key, you can set up your environment variable by following the steps below:
+- For Mac User:
+    - Open Terminal
+    - Run `touch ~/.bash_profile; open ~/.bash_profile`
+    - In TextEdit, add ` export TICKETMASTER_KEY=<your-api-key-here> `
+    - Save the `.bash_profile` file and Quit (Command + Q) Text Edit.

+    - Run `source ~/.bash_profile` on terminal to execute
+    - Check wheter `TICKETMASTER_KEY` has been added to your `bash_profile` by running `echo $TICKETMASTER_KEY`
+- For Windows User:
+    - [Here](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/) is a tutorial on how to set up your environment variable.
+Set up `TICKETMASTER_KEY` with the API key that you have created.

 ### To install

 1. Create and activate a virtual environment.
 Use Python3 as the interpreter.
 Suggest locating the venv/ directory outside of the code directory.

+2. Once activated the virtual environment, you will need to run the following command to install the required packages.
+Once you have installed the required packages, you will need to make migration before running the Django server.

 ```
 pip install -r requirements.txt